emmihr/pyralite/README.md

 Returns an array of HTML elements with the class `class`, if any.

 `newelement(tag, content);`
-Creates a new element of type `tag`, with innerHTML = `content`.
+Creates a new element of type `tag`, with innerHTML = `content`, and returns it.
 Good for programatically creating elements.

 ### Prototype extensions
 These are extended from prototypes, and are therefore functions available to the type listed.